GrigoreMihai/docs-gitbook-cmp/g-suite-and-workspace/how-do-i-transfer-my-existing-g-suite-subscription-to-doit-international.md

 * [ ] Go to the Retrieve [Transfer Token](http://admin.google.com/TransferToken) page.
 If you aren’t already logged in, ensure you are signed in as the admin user for your G Suite setup.
 * [ ] Agree to the terms and conditions by checking the required box.
-* [ ] You will be asked to enter the reseller’s public identifier
+* [ ] You will be asked to enter the reseller's public identifier

 {% hint style="info" %}
-🇺🇸US & AU 🇦🇺customers, please use **`C02dk8ht9`** as reseller’s public identifier
+🇺🇸US & AU 🇦🇺customers, please use <!-- cspell:disable -->**`C02dk8ht9`**<!-- cspell:enable --> as reseller's public identifier
 {% endhint %}

 {% hint style="warning" %}
-🇪🇺EU customers - please use **`C03cno21i`** as reseller’s public identifier
+🇪🇺EU customers - please use <!-- cspell:disable -->**`C03cno21i`**<!-- cspell:enable --> as reseller's public identifier
 {% endhint %}

 * [ ] Click Generate Transfer Token.
 * [ ] Click Copy Code.
 * [ ] [Submit a ticket](http://support.doit-intl.com) to our G Suite team with the Transfer Token requesting our team complete the transfer of your G Suite service over to DoiT International.
 Leave it to us, our team will respond to you once the transfer is complete!

 **When submitting a ticket, please provide the answers to the following questions:**

 * [ ] Company official name:
 * [ ] Primary domain for G Suite:
 * [ ] Contact person's full name:
 * [ ] Contact person's email:
 * [ ] Contact person's phone #: